technowledgy/vue-postgrest/docs/guide/index.md

 ## Authentication

 The most convenient way to set the `Authorization` header to include your jwt token is to use the [setDefaultToken](/api/#setdefaulttoken) method exported by the module.
-This method sets the token to use for all subsequent communication with the postgREST server.
+This method sets the token to use for all subsequent communication with the PostgREST server.

 ``` vue
 import { setDefaultToken } from 'vue-postgrest'